Arkaprabha-B/Linear-Regression/README.md

-# Linear-Regression
+# Machine-Learning Pipeline
-## Creating a Simple Linear Regression data model using R
+## Creating a ML pipeline to build and evaluate multiple models; using Python3